dictav/go-grpcrgen/README.md

-# grpcrouter
+# grpcrgen

-grpcrouter reads generated grpc codes created by protoc or flatc, and generates a reverse-proxy router.
+grpcrgen reads generated grpc codes created by protoc or flatc, and generates a reverse-proxy router.

 It helps you to provide your gRPC APIs to Web browser.